mithungitt/aswin-webpage/README.md

 ## To Run
 - The file where I've made the main page is webpage.html
+- However, feel free to launch any `.html` file
-- you can use `live server` to run the page on VS code
+- you can use `live server` to run the pages on VS code

 ## research cards